sailscastshq/docs.sailscasts.com/docs/klean-ui/components/button.md

 - Disabled links leave the tab order and cannot activate.
 - Processing indicators are decorative when the visible label already describes the state.
 - Base interaction is motionless, and transitions are removed for reduced-motion preferences.

+## Complete framework source

+The live preview demonstrates the shared semantic contract.
+Copy the complete framework-native source that belongs in your application:

+<KleanFrameworkCode
+  id="button-complete-source"
+  :frameworks="buttonFrameworks"
+  label="Button source framework"
+/>

 ## Related components